flytbase/flytdocs/source/docs/FlytSim/docker/basics.rst

 **setup** : This script as the name suggests sets up your machine to run FlytSim.

 **start** : This script launches a FlytSim docker container for you.
 It also opens up a tab in your browser connecting to http://localhost/flytconsole.
 Try waiting for around 30 seconds after triggering this script, before manually opening up the link to FlytConsole.
+You can use this script to restart FlytSim session as well.

 **stop** : As its clear from the name, it stops the FlytSim app and shuts down the docker container, but preserving its environment, which means executing the *start* script again, would start FlytSim app and resume the container session for you.